Login with your member password below to see your content

 Click the more info button to see what we offer...

-The Frasassi Caves and the Church in a Cavern
+The Frasassi Caves & the Temple in a Cavern

-Maria really doesn't like caves so it took some arm twisting to get her to visit.
+Maria really doesn't like caves, so it took some arm-twisting to get her to visit.
 Eventually I convinced her that a few days at the wonderful Raffaello Residence (click here for more) would do her the world of good.
+The Raffaello Residence is pure peace—a haven tucked among rolling hills and storybook villages.
+It’s the kind of place that gently pulls you out of the rush of everyday life and wraps you in quiet beauty.
+Honestly, I love it every bit as much as Maria does.

-Even if we didn't go into the caves the countryside around here is so beautiful that it is worth coming just for that.
-It didn't take much convincing and we were off.
+Anyway, even if we didn't go into the caves, the countryside around here is so beautiful that it is worth coming just for that.
+That's the way I explained it, and it clinched the deal.
+A week later, we were off.

-I'll get onto the church in a moment but lets start with the caves ...
+I'll get to the temple in a moment, but let's start with the caves...

 Inside the Frasassi Caves